Root Canal Treatment

 Root Canal Cost

-The endodontic treatment cost depends on multiple factors like the specific tooth requiring treatment, the clinic’s location, and the dentist’s expertise.
+Treatment cost depends on multiple factors like insurance, the specific tooth requiring treatment, the clinic’s location, and the dentist’s expertise, but the average cost of treatment is typically around $1,020.

 First Point Dental is equipped with state-of-the art technology to deliver the highest quality of care to their patients.
 Take a look at the different equipment available for root canal treatment: